dszlachta/trueblocks-explorer/README.md

 ### Installing TrueBlocks Core and Core Applications

-Download and install the **trueblocks-core** repo.
-First you need to setup your build environment.
-Do that by following the instructions for your operating system on this page: [Installation Instructions](https://github.com/Great-Hill-Corporation/trueblocks-core/blob/master/src/other/install/INSTALL.md).
-Summarizing:
+First, you must set up your build environment.
+Do that by following the instructions on this page: [Installation Instructions](https://github.com/Great-Hill-Corporation/trueblocks-core/blob/master/src/other/install/INSTALL.md).
+Assuming your build environment is set up, do this:

 ```
 git clone https://github.com/Great-Hill-Corporation/trueblocks-core